IhorPetr/CrossplaneSharp/README.md

 ---

-## Cross-platform paths

-The library uses `System.IO.Path` and `RuntimeInformation.IsOSPlatform` for all file path handling — no custom helpers.
-NGINX config `include` paths (which always use `/`) are normalised to the OS-native separator at runtime, so parsing works correctly on both Unix and Windows.

----

 ## Requirements

 The library targets **`netstandard2.0`** (compatible with .NET 6+, .NET Framework 4.6.1+, .NET Core 2.0+, Mono, Xamarin, Unity).